-- Not Even Bothering with the Accent: The movie centers entirely on the French army, but (probably wisely) the primarily American and English actors don't even try to change their normal accents.
+Not Even Bothering with the Accent: The movie centers entirely on the French army, but (probably wisely) the American actors don't even try to change their normal accents.

 General Broulard: Colonel Dax, you're a disappointment to me.
 You've spoiled the keenness of your mind by wallowing in sentimentality.
 You really did want to save those men, and you were not angling for Mireau's command.
 You are an idealist - and I pity you as I would the village idiot.

 Smug Snake: Major Saint-Arnaud when acting as prosecutor during the trial of the doomed soldiers.
 During the first act, he was mostly a Yes-Man to General Mireau; during the execution, he has the good grace to look thoroughly uncomfortable while reading the sentence of the court.

 Suddenly Shouting: Dax disgustedly ranks out Broulard for thinking that he was just after a promotion, causing Broulard to demand that he apologize: